SkylineCommunications/dataminer-docs/connector-help/connector_help/Casa Systems C100G.md

 ### Physical Interfaces

-This page contains the **Physical Entities Table**,with information regarding the available physical entities of the device.
+This page contains the **Physical Entities Table**, with information regarding the available physical entities of the device.
 It also contains the **Module Table**, with information on each module in the chassis.

 ### RF Ports